persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-08-31-hello-world-docker-and-github-actions.md

 Hello World with Docker and GitHub Actions

-This simple action prints "Hello World" to the log or "Hello" + the name of a person to greet
+This simple action example prints "Hello World" to the log or "Hello" + the name of a person to greet

 <a href="https://github.com/persteenolsen/hello-world-docker-action" target="_blank">The code at GitHub</a>